syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-apply-rotation-and-transparency-to-background-image.md

 ---
-title: How to apply rotation and transparency to background image | XlsIO | Syncfusion
+title: Apply rotation and transparency to background image | Syncfusion
 description: This page explains how to apply rotation and transparency to background image using Syncfusion .NET Excel library (XlsIO).
 platform: file-formats
 control: XlsIO